 When you’re ready and have a solid business strategy and plan in place, IBA has a suite of financial products that can assist to make your business ideas become a reality.
 This could include access to:

 - Start-Up Finance Package – designed to help new businesses get off the ground, this package can include up to 30% of a new business loan awarded as a grant.
 The loan amount can be up to $100,000 with a maximum loan term of seven years, with low-interest rates and flexible terms.
 Loan repayments will be structured to suit the purpose and cash flow of the business.
 The grant component is available to cover capital expenditure items.
-This package is targeted specifically at small to medium start-ups that have been trading for less than one year and with less than $400,000 in annual turnover.
+This package is targeted specifically at small to medium start-ups that have been trading for less than two years and with less than $400,000 in annual turnover.

 - Producer Offset Loan – designed to assist Indigenous owned production companies to finance eligible Australian documentary, film or television projects.
 Provided to complement investment from Screen Australia, any state government film-funding agency or broadcaster.
 If you’re an Indigenous producer or director, now your projects and stories can get the support they need.